jgraichen/salt-tower/examples/01-simple-tower/readme.md

   - minion/{{ minion_id }}/*.sls
 ```

-Last but not least it loads minion customizations from the `minion` pillar directory.
+Last but not least it loads minion customizations from the [`minion`](pillar/minion) pillar directory.
 The tower top file is renderer using Jinja, therefore we can insert the current minion ID here.

-Only the `web2.example.org` minion has same additions and overrides some nginx sites loading from the role.
+Only the `web2.example.org` minion has [same additions and overrides](pillar/minion/web2/10-nginx-override.sls) for nginx sites that where loaded from the role.

 ## A Highstate Execution